Louiis1997/AdventOfCode2022/Day1/Day1.md

 Find the top three Elves carrying the most Calories.  _How many Calories are those Elves carrying in total?_

 Your puzzle answer was 193697.

+Both parts of this puzzle are complete!
+They provide two gold stars: **